toboden/ConflictPredProbabilistic/README.md

 # VIEWS Prediction Comptetition: Bodentien & Rüter
-This is the repository for all code related to the participation (and bachelor thesis) in the 2023/24 VIEWS Prediction competition.
+This is the repository for all code related to participation (and bachelor thesis) in the 2023/24 VIEWS Prediction competition.

-All information regarding the competition can be found on https://viewsforecasting.org/prediction-competition-2/.
+All information regarding the competition can be found at https://viewsforecasting.org/prediction-competition-2/.

 ## Model approaches
 We model the predictive distribution of fatalities due to state-based conflicts on a country-month (cm) level using three different approaches.
 First, we utilize a **negative binomial distribution** whose parameters are estimated via empirical moments of the country's past $w$ fatalities to account for the **overdispersion** inherent in the data.
 Second, we employ a **hurdle model** that additionally accounts for zero-inflation by characterizing the distribution of zeros separately using a bernoulli variable.
 Positive numbers of fatalities are modeled via a truncated negative binomial distribution.
 Again, the respective model parameters are estimated based on past fatalities.
 Third, we flexibly incorporate additional feature variables provided by the ViEWS team using **feed-forward neural networks**.
 In all three cases, we choose the hyperparameters in such a way that the average continuous ranked probability score (**CRPS**) is minimized.
 We find that the simple negative binomial distribution outperforms the other two, more involved approaches.